starshyp/Foundation/README.md

 password for all: #XPD!THjf2MDk7#d

 Monitoring accounts
-Account access were sent to each of the above emails in the form of email invites.
+Account/property access were sent to each of the above emails in the form of email invites.
 ```

 ### Features